anjasubasic/KittyCollector/Lab 4/README.md

 For the server connectivity parts, we continued using the Volley library.
 Camera overlay was provided by Varun, the TA for this class.
 Some image loading was done through the Picasso library.

+### Server Issues

+In an attempt to handle server issues (mostly 500 errors), we have made some requests try themselves again 3 times before notifying the user that the server is experiencing issues.
+This greatly reduced the number of error messages being shown.

 ### 📱 App Flow

 ![lab3prompt](images/lab4prompt.png)